growr-xyz/growr-documentation/specification/8-4-backend-services.md

 ### Overview

 The backend of Growr has microservices architecture based on _MoleculerJS_.
-Besides the traditional features, such as such as load balancing, service discovery, and fault tolerance, MoleculerJS has the ability to distribute messages across multiple nodes using the TCP gossip protocol and allows easy switching of the transport technology depending on the use case.
+Besides the traditional features, such as load balancing, service discovery, and fault tolerance, MoleculerJS has the ability to distribute messages across multiple nodes using the TCP gossip protocol and allows easy switching of the transport technology depending on the use case.

 Below is a table containing a summarized list of the back-end services: